 The determination is made after consideration of all available information, including:

 Students are encouraged to check the Channel9 News website (9News.com) on a regular basis for school closure information.
 Also, the SendWordNow alert will be used to send messages, including updates, directly to those actively enrolled students registered as users of this system.

 Notice of a delayed opening or closure will normally occur before 6:00 am.
 Notice of an early closing will normally occur between 3:00 to 4:00 pm.

 In the event of a closure, class session(s) will be made up within one week.
 The instructor will work with students and will notify the Registrar’s Office of the date and time of the rescheduled class session.

-In the event that extreme weather conditions require the Denver Instructional Site to close on a Fridays during which In-Residence classes are scheduled, the University will notify Channel9 News.
-In addition, the Student Services Support Specialist (acting upon, and communicating the decision of the University) will notify the faculty and students affected that classes have been cancelled and will be rescheduled at a later date.
+In the event that extreme weather conditions require the Denver campus to close on a Fridays during which In-Residence workshops are scheduled, the University will notify Channel9 News.
+In addition, the University will notify the faculty and students affected that classes have been canceled and will be rescheduled at a later date.

-Statistics for the previous three years (on the Colorado Springs campus) and for 2012 (since the opening of the Denver Instructional Site) are included for certain types of crimes that were reported to have occurred:
+Statistics for the previous three calendar years are included for certain types of crimes that were reported to have occurred: